allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. The status pop up will display; perform the following: A. From the dropdown select a status.

-B. Enter Remarks as required.
+2. Enter Remarks as required.

-C. Set dates if required; you can also just have a status that is turned on or off \(check box on\) no date required
+3. Set dates if required; you can also just have a status that is turned on or off \(check box on\) no date required

-D. Select an effective date using the calendar icon or typing the date.
+4. Select an effective date using the calendar icon or typing the date.

-E. Select an expiration date using the calendar icon or typing the date.
+5. Select an expiration date using the calendar icon or typing the date.

 6. Select Save, or Save and New.